lmammino/loige.co/content/posts/2023-05-05_building_x86_rust-containers-from-mac-silicon/index.md

 [dependencies]
 # ...
-reqwest = { version = "0.11.17", default-features = false, features = ["rustls"] }
+reqwest = { version = "0.11.17", default-features = false, features = ["rustls-tls"] }
 sqlx = { version = "0.6.2", features = ["runtime-tokio-rustls", "mysql", "chrono", "offline"] }
 # ...
 ```

-For `sqlx` we are replacing the `runtime-tokio-native-tls` feature with `runtime-tokio-rustls`. `reqwest` is a bit trickier and it took me a while to figure out that I couldn't just enable the `rustls` feature, but I also needed to specify `default-features = false`.
+For `sqlx` we are replacing the `runtime-tokio-native-tls` feature with `runtime-tokio-rustls`. `reqwest` is a bit trickier and it took me a while to figure out that I couldn't just enable the `rustls-tls` feature, but I also needed to specify `default-features = false`.

 ### Compiling Rust using musl